-- Long lap(s) penalty: the rider must complete the pre-defined route of the Long Lap under the conditions as defined in Art.
-1.19.2. - Time penalties: the imposition of time affecting the rider's actual result up to 2 minutes and the cancellation of time.

-Grid penalty: the imposition of a drop of any number of grid positions or the imposition of starting the race from the pit lane exit at the rider's next race or next event.
+Long lap(s) penalty: the rider must complete the pre-defined route of the Long Lap under the conditions as defined in the imposition of a drop of any number of grid positions or the imposition of starting the race from the pit lane exit at the rider's next race or next event.

+Art.
+1.19.2.

+Grid penalty:

 A grid positions penalty may be imposed without a prior hearing being necessary.

 However, the right of appeal remains as set out in Art.
 3.4.2.

+Disqualification:

-Disqualification: entails automatically and independently of any other penalty, the invalidation of the results obtained in an event, practice, race or ranking.
+entails automatically and independently of any other penalty, the invalidation of the results obtained in an event, practice, race or ranking.

 An immediate disqualification from a practice session or a race may also be pronounced by means of a black flag or a black flag with orange disc.

-Withdrawal of championship points: the loss of points from the Championship races already run.
-Suspension: entails the loss of rights to participate for a specified period of time in any activity under FIM/FIM Europe control.
-The application of this penalty may also be applied in the Championship to one or more practice sessions (or part thereof), or races.
+Withdrawal of championship points:

+the loss of points from the Championship races already run.

+Suspension:

+entails of the loss of all the rights granted to FIM licence holders, or prohibition from taking part in certain or any of activities under FIM control for a specified period of time.

+The application of this penalty may be conditionally deferred for a period of up to a maximum of two years.

 A suspension penalty from one or more official practice sessions (or part thereof) of the event may be imposed without a prior hearing being necessary.
 However, the right of appeal remains as set out in Art.
 3.4.2.

+Exclusion:

-Exclusion: the final and complete loss of all rights of participation in any activity under FIM/FIM Europe control.
+entails complete loss of all rights of participation in any activity under FIM/FIM Europe control.

+This exclusion is adjustable over time.